Linked Objects

 Delaying recomputation using triggers

-In such cases you can simply set a recompute trigger on relevant objects instead of recomputing them immediately.
+In such cases you can set a recompute trigger on the relevant objects instead of recomputing them immediately.
 The trigger can be set either unconditionally, or for a given time in the future.
 The latter option optimizes even the creation of the triggers by skipping triggers that are known to be redundant.
 See recompute for more details.

 Enabling/disabling the change propagation